 James Ede-Golightly was appointed as a non-executive Director on 1 April 2018.
-He is chairman of East Balkan Properties Plc and Oxford Advanced Surfaces Limited and non-executive Chairman of DeepMatter Group Plc.
-James has extensive experience as a non-executive on the boards of AlM-quoted companies with international business interests.
+He is chairman of East Balkan Properties Plc and Oxeco Limited and a non-executive director of Silence Therapeutics Plc.
+James has extensive experience as a non-executive on the boards of AIM-quoted companies with international business interests.
 James was also a founder of ORA Capital Partners in 2006, having previously worked as an analyst at Merrill Lynch Investment Managers and Commerzbank.
 He is a CFA Charterholder and holds an MA in economics from Cambridge University.
 In 2012 he was awarded New Chartered Director of the Year by the Institute of Directors.